Fermented Lime Pickle

 Place the water, sugar and remaining vinegar into a saucepan and simmer gently, stirring occasionally if required, until the sugar is dissolved.
 Slowly combine the water mix and seed paste, return to the heat and simmer gently for 10 minutes.
 Remove from the heat and allow to cool.

-Place the jar in the kitchen or pantry again and allow to ferment for another 10-14 days.
+Place the jar in the kitchen or pantry again and allow to ferment for another 8-14 days, depending on the size of the limes.
 Check regularly, taste and stir making sure the limes remain submerged in the paste each time.
 The pickle should develop a balanced spicy, salty flavour with a prominent citrus note and contain the chunks of lime.

 Label, and store in a cool dark place in the kitchen or pantry.